thenexthub/Codira/docs/proposals/Enums.rst

 :orphan:

-Swift supports what type theory calls "algebraic data types", or ADTs, which are an amalgam of two familiar C-family language features, enums and unions.
+Codira supports what type theory calls "algebraic data types", or ADTs, which are an amalgam of two familiar C-family language features, enums and unions.
 They are similar to enums in that they allow collections of independent symbolic values to be collected into a type and switched over::